 What Does This Mean For Our Company Employment Policies?

 Recently it seems like the legal landscape surrounding issues of “gay rights” is changing every day.
-For example, the New York Times recently reported on a brief filed by the Department of Justice that argues federal civil rights laws do not provide any protection against discrimination based upon sexual orientation.
+For example, the New York Times recently reported on a brief filed by the Department of Justice that argues federal civil rights laws do not provide any protection against discrimination based on sexual orientation.
 With so many moving parts, it can be easy to get confused about what the law requires of you and your business, and how to make sure you are protected against any claims of illegal discrimination.
 When creating and amending policies, it is a good idea to keep your employment law lawyer in the loop.

 State vs. Federal Discrimination Laws

 When making company policies related to discrimination, it’s important to remember that there are two systems involved—the state and federal governments.
 Generally, state governments are free to make any laws they want as long as those laws don’t conflict with the federal government’s laws.
-In terms of sexual orientation discrimination, the federal law is currently a bit of a grey area, but so far neither Congress nor the Supreme Court has decided that federal law makes it illegal to discriminate against someone based on his or her sexual orientation.
+In terms of sexual orientation discrimination, federal law is currently a bit of a grey area, but so far neither Congress nor the Supreme Court has decided that federal law makes it illegal to discriminate against someone based on his or her sexual orientation.
 That leaves each state free to do pretty much whatever they want.

 What did the Justice Department actually do?